Sikhism in Canada: Relations with indigenous peoples

 There is a historical connection between Sikhs and the Ahousaht people due to the kidnapping of Maggie Sutlej, whom was named after the Sutlej river in Punjab, a river considered sacred by the Sikhs.
 In-remembrance, Khalsa Aid donated $200,000 to the Ahousaht First Nation in 2018 and hosted a gala event in Vancouver Island which was attended by both Sikhs and Ahousahts.
 During the Komagatu Maru incident, the Musqueam people helped the passengers to survive by paddling out in canoes to give them food and other supplies.
-A 4,000-square foot mural titled Taike-Sye’yə was painted on the side of the former Harry Stevens Federal Building in East Vancouver to commemorate this.
+However, the veracity of the story has been questioned by Ali Kazimi of York University, Hugh Johnston of Simon Fraser University, and Anne Murphy of the University of British Columbia, as the Komagatu Maru incident was heavily documented as a historical event and the tale does not find mention in official archives.
+However, Susan Roy and Naveen Girn affirm the tale's possibility of occurring, as it may derive from oral histories and was not captured in official records of the event.
+The story originates from early Sikh Canadian history recorded by Giani Kesar Singh, who interviewed people on-board at the time who recalled indigenous paddlers coming up to the boat, with the identify of the aboriginal nation that these paddlers belonged to being hypothized as being Musqueam due to the geographical region the event supposedly occurred but they may have also been Squamish or Tsleil-Waututh.
+A 4,000-square foot mural titled Taike-Sye’yə was painted on the side of the former Harry Stevens Federal Building in East Vancouver in 2019 to commemorate this.